EduardoMatos05/ProyectoFIS/README.md

 For the project interfaces, we began with configuration based on the requirements to ensure consistency and integrity within the project.
 As the design process unfolded, versioning of the interfaces was carried out with the approval of the entire team.
 Upon completion, the finalized version was uploaded to the repository."
 ![Interfaces](https://github.com/EduardoMatos05/ProyectoFIS/blob/Pablo/Artifacts/Interfaces.jpg)

-- Have all configuration items in the project been clearly identified and labeled? yes
+- Have all configuration items in the project been clearly identified and labeled?
+Yes
 - Is there an efficient control in place to ensure that only authorized changes are made to the configuration items?
+Yes
 - Is there an established process for managing versions and facilitating the retrieval of previous versions of the design if needed?
+No
 - Is there a formal process for proposing, reviewing, approving, and implementing changes to the interfaces?
+Yes
 - Are the reasons and impact of changes adequately documented?
+Yes
 - Are branches used to develop new features or fixes without affecting the main version of the design?
+No
 - Does the configuration management facilitate effective collaboration among team members?
+Yes
 - Is the configuration of the design and associated processes adequately documented?
+Yes

 #### Use Case Selection and Updating
 The updating and selection of each use case were crucial for describing how the system would be interacted with, ensuring coverage of various possible scenarios.
 There was always effective communication about significant changes and discussions regarding any potential impact on the design or development of the system.